it-bens/shopware-remote-api-test-runner/README.md

 ### Vanilla Images

 While I don't recommend to run the Unit tests inside the Shopware container, it's technically possible.
-The `/var/www/html` directory is not used and if the PHP version and installed extensions matches the requirements of the your project ... it is still not recommended. ;)
+The `/var/www/html` directory is not used and if the PHP version and installed extensions matches the requirements of your project ... it is still not recommended. 😉

 It's better to use the Shopware container as a service for your test container.
 Shopware is running on port `80`.
 A `docker-compose.yml` file could look like this: